 There are times when a job applicant will have several offers available.
-For those fortunate people, the situation becomes a bit murky when they have a written, explicit offer given by a company that the applicant is not overly enthusiastic about working there.
-If they are waiting for the offer(s) from another company that they chose as their first choice of employment, what should they do then?
+For those fortunate people, the situation becomes a bit murky when they have a written, explicit offer given by a company that the applicant is not overly enthusiastic about working at.
+If they are waiting for offer(s) from another company that they chose as their first choice of employment, what should they do then?
 How do you effectively put off committing to the first company that gave you an offer while still remaining interested in them?
-In this podcast, Product Gym will discuss such a scenario at length with one of our current clients who is undergoing the same situation.
+In this podcast, Product Gym will discuss such a scenario at length with one of our current clients who is currently undergoing the same situation.

 Today’s podcast will cover all those topics as well as more ways on how to use leverage to get what you want out of companies.
 A strategy that involves stalling may seem hard to pull off genuinely and effectively, but the keys to success to do it well exist and are mentioned in this podcast.